Year 3 is underway! We'll see you Nov. 14-17, 2019, in Kilgore, Texas.

 Best Actor (feature and short)

-Best Contest Screenplay (features only)
+Best Contest Screenplay (features and short)

 Best Festival Screenplay (feature and short)